-When New Taiwan dollars increased by one dollar against U.S. dollars and all other variables were held constant, there would be a decrease in pre-tax profit and an increase in other comprehensive income for the year ended December 31, 2021 of \$187,869 thousand and \$1,173,733 thousand and an increase in pre-tax profit and other comprehensive income for the year ended December 31, 2020 of \$345,440 thousand and \$1,150,896 thousand, respectively.
+When New Taiwan dollars increased by one dollar against U.S. dollars and all other variables were held constant, there would be a decrease in pre-tax profit and an increase in other comprehensive income for the year ended December 31, 2022 of \$113,514 thousand and \$1,126,710 thousand, respectively; and an decrease in pre-tax profit and an increase in other comprehensive income for the year ended December 31, 2021 of \$187,869 thousand and \$1,173,733 thousand, respectively.

-The Group's hedging strategy is to enter into foreign exchange forward contracts to avoid exchange rate exposure of its foreign currency denominated receipts and payments and to manage exchange rate exposure of its aircraft prepayments in the next year.
+The Group's hedging strategy is to enter into foreign exchange forward contracts and foreign currency option contracts to avoid exchange rate exposure of its foreign currency denominated receipts and payments and to manage exchange rate exposure of its aircraft prepayments in the next year.
 Those transactions are designated as cash flow hedges.
 When forecasted purchases actually take place, basis adjustments are made to the initial carrying amounts of hedged items.

-For the hedges of highly probable aircraft prepayments, as the critical terms (i.e. the notional amount, useful life and underlying asset) of the foreign exchange forward contracts and their corresponding hedged items are the same, the Group performs a qualitative assessment of the effectiveness, and it is expected that the value of the foreign exchange forward contracts and the value of the corresponding hedged items will systematically change in the opposite direction in response to movements in the underlying exchange rates.
+For the hedges of highly probable aircraft prepayments, as the critical terms (i.e., the notional amount, useful life and underlying asset) of the foreign currency options contracts and foreign exchange forward contracts and their corresponding hedged items are the same, the Group performs a qualitative assessment of the effectiveness, and it is expected that the value of the foreign exchange forward contracts and the value of the corresponding hedged items will systematically change in the opposite direction in response to movements in the underlying exchange rates.

 The following table summarizes the information relating to the hedging of foreign currency risk.
+Please refer to Note 21 for rental contract for hedging.